 To get a physical copy for yourself, your loved ones or older people you are supporting, please look out for local distributions such as at libraries, pharmacies, warm hubs and more, or call Independent Age on 0800 319 6789.
 You could also call your local council’s dedicated cost of living phone line for more advice and support.

-With the support from Talking About My Generation – the first older person’s led newsroom in the UK, a video has been produced with older residents in Greater Manchester to promote the guide.
+With the support from Talking About My Generation (external website) – the first older person’s led newsroom in the UK, a video has been produced with older residents in Greater Manchester to promote the guide.

 Winterwise Talking Tips